theupdateframework/pep-on-pypi-with-tuf/README.rst

 The *timestamp*, *snapshot*, and *bins* roles will need to support continuous delivery.
 Even though their respective keys will then need to be online, this PEP requires that the keys be independent of each other.
-Different keys for online roles allows for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
+Different keys for online roles allow for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
 Therefore, each of the *timestamp*, *snapshot*, and *bins* roles MUST require (1, 1) keys.

-The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as we discussed in the previous section.
-Each of the "bin" roles SHOULD share the same key as the *bins* role, due simultaneously to space efficiency of metadata and because there is no security advantage in requiring separate keys.
+The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as discussed in the previous section.
+Each of the "bin" roles SHOULD share the same key as the *bins* role, [LV: this is an awkward phrast "due simultaneously to space efficiency of metadata"] and because there is no security advantage to requiring separate keys.

 The *root* role is critical for security and should very rarely be used.
-It is primarily used for key revocation, and it is the root of trust for all of PyPI.
+It is primarily used for key revocation, and it is the root [LV: to not confuse this 'root' with the root role, could this root be changed to 'locus'?] of trust for all of PyPI.
 The *root* role signs for the keys that are authorized for each of the top-level roles (including itself).
 The keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
 It is RECOMMENDED that every PSF board member own a (strong) root key.
-A majority of them can then constitute the quorum to revoke or endow trust in all top-level keys.
-Alternatively, the system administrators of PyPI (instead of PSF board members) could be responsible for signing for the *root* role.
+A majority of them can then constitute a quorum to revoke or endow trust in all top-level keys.
+Alternatively, the system administrators of PyPI [LV: you don't need this: (instead of PSF board members)] could be given responsibility for signing for the *root* role.
 Therefore, the *root* role SHOULD require (t, n) keys, where n is the number of either all PyPI administrators or all PSF board members, and t > 1 (so that at least two members must sign the *root* role).